faisalmlalani/faisalmlalani.github.io/_posts/2020-04-07-the-crazy-ones-in-ladakh.md

 A cup of hot chocolate on the top of the world?
 That’s as legitimate as any story I’d ever heard.
 And I was keen on telling it one day.

 As soon as we hopped off the bike and the adrenaline died down a little, we felt it.
 The air was thin up here.
 So thin, that one of the soldiers approached us and warned that we could only stop here for about 20 minutes max.
-Otherwise, we found faint as a result of the thin air.
+Otherwise, we would faint as a result of the thin air.

 Fair point, I thought.
 But the hot chocolate was calling, and to me, that was more important than anything he’d said.
 It’s funny — when you’re freezing cold, dizzy to the point of faint, and on the edge of the world, the mind doesn’t focus on survival, at least immediately.
 At least not mine.
 Mine wanted some hot chocolate, and I’d be damned if I was going to let the wrath of the Himalayas prevent me from getting some.